-Smith's OSS output consists of a handful of unique, great tales - yarns which meld two virtues, rarely combined, namely the colourful-macabre and the far-calling-sense-of-wonder - plus another handful which are not so outstanding but nevertheless well worth reading and re-reading.
+Smith's OSS output consists of a handful of unique, great tales - yarns which meld two virtues, rarely combined, namely the colourful-macabre and the far-calling-sense-of-wonder.
+He also wrote another handful of stories which are likewise relevant to this site, and which, though not so outstanding, are nevertheless well worth reading and re-reading.

 On (or concerning) the Sun: Phoenix.